VitorRenk/VitorRenk/README.md

-# Hey There.
-I'm Vitor Renk 👨‍💻
+# Hey there, I'm Vitor Renk 👨‍💻
 #### Nice to meet you!
-I am a programming student who seeks to continuously develop by learning new technologies and working on some projects.
+I’m a programming student who is continuously seeking to grow by learning new technologies and working on various projects.

 ## Technologies I work with: